-The nomination letter must signed by the nominee’s doctoral supervisor and by the nominee’s department chair.
+The nomination letter must be signed by the nominee’s doctoral supervisor and by the nominee’s department chair.
 If the supervisor is also the department chair, the graduate officer or some other faculty administrative officer in the department must sign as an alternate on behalf of the chair.

-Letters of endorsement from two experts in the field who are neither the supervisor nor the chair (or signing officer) should provide evidence of the dissertation’s relevance to computer science and potential impact on the field.
+Letters of endorsement from two experts in the field who are neither the supervisor nor the chair (or signing officer) should provide evidence of the dissertation’s relevance to computer science and the potential for impact on the field.

 How to Submit

 The deadline for receiving nominations is February 1 of the calendar year following the completion of the dissertation.
 The deadline will be strictly adhered to.

 All materials in the nomination package should be put into a single .zip archive file named NomineeLast-NomineeFirst.zip with each individual document in PDF format.
 The names of the documents should be the following.